ufs-community/land-DA_workflow/docs/source/Container.rst

 Other Systems
 ----------------

-On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``release/land-da-public-v1.0.0`` container from the `Land DA Data Bucket <https://noaa-ufs-land-da-pds.s3.amazonaws.com/index.html#current_land_da_release_data/>`__.
+On other systems, users can build the Singularity container from a public Docker :term:`container` image or download the ``ubuntu20.04-intel-landda.img`` container from the `Land DA Data Bucket <https://noaa-ufs-land-da-pds.s3.amazonaws.com/index.html#current_land_da_release_data/>`__.
 Downloading may be faster depending on the download speed on the user's system.
+However, the container in the data bucket is the ``release/v1.0.0`` container rather than the updated release branch container.

 To download from the data bucket, users can run: